Sn3akySqu1d/CrazyControllers/README.md

 # Crazy Controllers

--Fully configurable,glove machine learning computer interface-
+# -Fully configurable glove machine learning computer interface and joystick

 ARE YOU FINDING GAMES TO HARD?
 DO YOU STRUGGLE WITH ALL THOSE EXTRA KEYS?